 Please see below for vacancies at the wïsh centre.

-Benefits: 6% pension contribution.
-28 days annual leave per annum, plus bank holidays.
-Remote home working when needed.
+Benefits: 28 days annual leave per annum/pro rata, plus bank holidays; 6% pension contribution; working from home allowance.

-The post is subject to a satisfactory enhanced vetting and barring check and is open to female applicants only (exempt under the Equality Act 2010 Schedule 9, Part 1)
+The post is subject to a satisfactory enhanced vetting and barring (DBS) check

 Applications can be returned via email to email@example.com